siberianfox/tinygwiki/TinyG-Boot-Loader.md

 macintosh-3:default username$
 </pre>

+#Advanced Topics
 <a id="flashing"></a>
-# Flashing the Boot Loader onto the Xmega Chip
+## Flashing the Boot Loader onto the Xmega Chip
 _Update 5/22/13: We have had reports that programming (flashing) the boot loader using AtmelStudio6.0 or Studio6.1 can report a verification error.
 The boot loader is actually loaded correctly and does work, in spite of this error (so far no counter examples have been reported).
 Flashing using AVRStudio4 does not report these errors._

 The following instructions are how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
 These instructions use the xboot.hex file already in the project.
 You can get the xboot.hex file here.  [xboot.hex] (https://raw.github.com/synthetos/TinyG/master/xboot/xboot/xboot.hex)  **NOTE: You need to right click and save as on the xboot.hex link to download the hex file correctly.** The hex should be all you need to get the bootloader onto the chip, but if you want to compile the bootloader yourself go to the next section: [Compiling the Boot Loader for TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader#compiling-the-boot-loader-for-tinyg)